 Step 8: Cut the corners off the fabric.

 Cut at roughly a 45° angle.

-Step 9: Put tape around the outside of the foam.
+Step 9: Put double-sided tape around the edge of the foam.

-Step 10: Fold the fabric down over the edges.
+Step 10: Fold the fabric down onto the tape.

 Pull a flap of fabric, fold it over the edge of the foam, and press it down onto the tape.